-Long-term simulation results to check for reasonableness
+• Long-term simulation results to check for reasonableness

 Compared to the observed lake stages, simulated long-term West and East Cystal Lakes stages shown in Figures D-7 and D-8 of Appendix D (SJRWMD, 2023), respectively, appear to be well simulated and reasonably follow the data trends with the exception of a few high lake stages for the West Crystal Lake where the simulated lake stages are much higher than the observed.
-Statistical parameters of Nash-Sutcliffe Efficiency and Root Mean Squared Error in Table D-1 of Appendix D (SJRWMD, 2023) indicate that the lake stages of the two lakes were reasonably simulated.
+Statistical parameters of NSE and RMSE in Table D-1 of Appendix D (SJRWMD, 2023) indicate that the lake stages of the two lakes were reasonably simulated.
+This further validates that the calibrated and validated model is acceptable for MFL development.